-The Ahava Institute for Conscious Living was conceived by Yogiji in 2017.
+The Ahava Center for Conscious Living was conceived by Yogiji in 2017.
 It’s purpose to offer classes, workshops and other courses that enrich and enliven.
-Our three primary offerings are:
+It is the certifying body for Ahava Yoga and a non-localized organization that offers Master Classes, Workshops & Teacher Trainings world wide.

 The body and its sensory factors are truly a gift.
 The physical practices of The Ahava Way were designed to create strength and flexibility in the body to prepare the body for meditation.
 Ahava Yoga is not just a body oriented practice.
 It starts with the body, but we honor the Physical Body as an energetic matrix, thus a platform to elevate consciousness.
 The tools and techniques of Ahava Yoga take us into deeper levels of the self.